Jessika-Art/Blockchain/README.md

 # Blockchain

-This simple blockchain allows you to mine new blocks and fill each with informations.
+This simple blockchain allows you to mine new blocks, show the blocks anc check the blocks.

 ''' Get the last block '''